dougeby/IntuneDocs/intune/quickstart-send-notification.md

 ---
 # required metadata

-title: Quickstart - Send notifications to non-compliant devices
+title: Quickstart - Send notifications to noncompliant devices
 titlesuffix: Microsoft Intune
-description: In this quickstart you will use Microsoft Intune to send email notifications to non-compliant devices.
+description: In this quickstart you will use Microsoft Intune to send email notifications to noncompliant devices.
 keywords:
 author: Erikre
 ms.author: erikre